 The promise of a future fun day out with you to the cinema, for a special lunch, or to visit their favourite attraction or park will appeal to most children.

 The build up to their special day can be hectic and sometimes there is an anticlimax in the aftermath.
 So having something special to look forward to will be a bonus.

 #14.
 Personalised Gifts

-As an alternative, creating a photo book for them, perhaps even from pictures you take on the day, is always a thoughtful gift.
+Creating a photo book for them, with lots of pictures they will enjoy, and include pictures you take on the day, this is always a thoughtful gift.